telekom-security/PEBA/README.md

 **Functional Tests:**

 The application can be tested using `./misc/test.sh` which will send appropriate requests to retrieve data.
-Again, prod and test instance can be tested, change the config section in script according to your environment.
+Again, prod and test instance can be tested, further community data or private (dtag honeypots) data can be retrieved.
+Change the config section in script according to your environment.

-    ./misc/test.sh <prod|test>
+    ./misc/test.sh <prod|test> <private|community>

 You need corresponding WSUser username & token to access the API.
 Replace them in `./misc/request.xml`